EcSUHA/LINUX_Device/README.md

 Programmers can provide
   * modules for use in Makers IoT-Devices

-IoT Devices setup is stored in the maker.cfg
-IoT Devices state is stored in the state.cfg
+IoT Devices setup is stored in the maker.cfg, IoT Devices state is stored in the state.cfg

 Embedded Commands
   * Add